19 April 2015

 4 Some of the Jews who listened were persuaded and joined Paul and Silas, along with many God-fearing Greek men and quite a few prominent women.
 12 As a result, many Jews believed, as did many of the prominent Greek women and men.
 34 but some joined him and became believers.
 Among them were Dionysius, a member of the council, a woman named Damaris, and others with them.
 (Acts 17:4, 12, 34 NLT)

-I think tradition has misled us to some extent about the status and role of women in ancient cultures.
+Tradition has misled us to some extent about the status and role of women in ancient cultures.
 We’re told that women were treated merely as property in ancient Jewish society and even worse in Greek and Roman culture.
-It’s true that women really have been treated badly and still are in many places and situations.
+It’s true that women really have been treated badly, and still are, in many places and situations.